Natalie Gamsu - 'Carmen Frida Leon Davidovich' & Co-Creator

 Elise was a co-creator in association with Luckiest Productions on Everybody Loves Lucy, which premiered in Sydney, Melbourne and Adelaide in 2014, following which it embarked on an 8 week national tour in 2015 and a 3 month regional tour in 2017.

 Oriel Group’s first independent venture was the critically acclaimed one man play I Am My Own Wife by Doug Wright, directed by Shaun Rennie and starring theatre and television star Ben Gerrard.
 I Am My Own Wife ran a sell out season at the Old Fitz Theatre in Sydney in November/December of 2015 through which Ben was nominated in the 2015 Sydney Theatre Awards for Most Outstanding Lead Actor in a Play for his performance as Charlotte Von Mahlsdorf.
 I Am My Own Wife then went on to appear at fortyfivedownstairs as a Premier Production in the 2017 Midsumma Festival, receiving unanimous critical acclaim and box office success.
-It most recently toured to the Brisbane Powerhouse for a strictly limited sell out season in April 2017 and will be embarking on a return Queensland season in November 2018.
+It most recently toured to the Brisbane Powerhouse for a strictly limited sell out season in April 2017 and will be embarking on a return Queensland season at the QUT Gardens Theatre in October 2018.

 Shaun Rennie - Director